microsoft/FluidFramework/BREAKING.md

 - [Package Renames](#package-renames)
 - [IComponent and IComponent Interfaces Removed](#IComponent-and-IComponent-Interfaces-Removed)
 - [@fluidframework/odsp-utils - Minor renames and signature changes](#odsp-utils-Changes)

+### Container runtime event changes
+Container runtime now emits the event "fluidDataStoreInstantiated" instead of "componentInstantiated"

+### Component is removed from telemetry event names
+The following telemetry event names have been updated to drop references to the term component:

+ComponentRuntimeDisposeError -> ChannelDisposeError
+ComponentContextDisposeError -> FluidDataStoreContextDisposeError
+SignalComponentNotFound -> SignalFluidDataStoreNotFound

 ### IComponentContextLegacy is removed
 Deprecated in 0.18, removed.